Katavi National Park

 Game Drives

 For anyone looking for a relaxing place for games, Katavi is the right choice!
-Visitors to this park will have maximum enjoyment for day and night game drives!
+Visitors to this park will have the most enjoyable day and night game drives!

-The park is not overcrowded during the Game-drive making it the best choice for the honeymooners.
+The park is not overcrowded during the Game Drive, making it the best choice for honeymooners.

 Walking Safaris

-Visitors to this park will have an amazing opportunity for a walking safari which gives a totally different experience to game drives.
+Visitors to this park will have a fantastic opportunity for a walking safari, which offers an entirely different experience from game drives.
 Expect to walk closely to wild animals and get even better photos.

 Birds watch tours